File Formats Reference

 Content can include ${parameter_placeholders}.

 Note: The task_name field is optional.
 Tasks are matched by filename (without .md extension), not by task_name in frontmatter.
-The task_name field is useful for metadata and appears in the frontmatter output.
+The task_name field is useful for metadata but task frontmatter is NOT included in the output - only the task content below the frontmatter delimiters appears in the final assembled context.

 Frontmatter Fields